What Is Bruxism?

 - Pain in the neck, shoulders, or face

-When you visit Made Ya Smile Dental West 8 for your bruxism consultation or dental exam, we will evaluate your teeth and gums and check your jaw joint function.
+Our team of talented dentists often treats bruxism in the Jersey Village, TX community.
+When you visit Made Ya Smile Dental West 8 for your teeth grinding consultation or dental exam, we will evaluate your teeth and gums and check your jaw joint function.
 We will also talk with you about any factors in your life that may be leading to your teeth grinding or clenching habit.
 A night guard may be recommended to help keep your teeth apart while you sleep and prevent your jaw from being overworked through grinding and clenching actions.
 Depending on your needs, additional treatments may be recommended to help improve your oral health, such as orthodontic care, bite adjustments, or palliative therapy.

 A night guard is worn in the mouth while sleeping and is designed to fit over either the upper or lower teeth securely but in a comfortable way.
 It will hold your teeth apart and prevent you from grinding while maintaining your jaw in a more favorable position.
 If we recommend a night guard, a team member will take impressions of your mouth, which a special dental lab will use to make your custom bruxism appliance.
 High-quality material, such as acrylic, is used to fabricate your night guard for enhanced durability.
 After your night guard arrives in our facility, we will schedule you to come in for a fitting.
 We will make any necessary adjustments to make sure your appliance fits properly and show you how to remove and place it within your mouth.